ad

 But there were still some optimistic folks who thought the Gold Rock claims could be operated at a profit and The United Mines Company took them over in 1910.
 Though all of the old shafts went down at least a 1,000 feet, they reconditioned the mill and hired a crew.
 The camp was rechristened Tumco, an acronym for the company name.
 But low-grade ore brought the enterprise to a halt soon after it was launched.

-I used a drywasher in the area about 12 years ago and got a few flakes of gold, but it took 4 hours of digging to get about $5.00 worth of gold.
-There are better places to prospect in the area which we will be covering in other articles about prospecting and treasure hunting.
+I used a dry washer in the area about 16 years ago and got a few flakes of gold, but it took four hours of digging to get about $5.00 worth of gold.

 How to Get There